dennissivia/plus9k-ruby/README.md

 ## What it does

-This action automatcially replies to `+1` comments to let the user know that the most helpful way is to either react with an emoji to an existing post or to provide more context.
+This action automatcially replies to `+1` comments to let the user know that a more helpful way is to either react with an emoji to an existing post or to provide more context.

 ## How it looks like